eribre/Installing-Docker-Kali-and-Metasploit/Docker.md

 ## Setup Docker Network

 Once Docker is installed, you need to create a network for the containers to safely communicate with each other.
-This is done with the following command:
+This is done with the following command in a terminal app of your choice (e.g. Terminal, iTerm, Kitty, etc.):

 ```bash
 docker network create pentest --internal